gilbertgonz/AALaM_FIU/README.md

 realsense-ros (acquire from source)  // driver for the Intel RealSense Depth Camera

 roboclaw (acquire from source)  // driver for the roboclaw motor controller

-usb_cam *optional* (acquire from source)  // driver for a standard usb camera if no access to Intel RealSense Depth Camera